 You can also search for some names of known gender affirmation surgeons at transcaresite.org.
 Some people check online with others who are in surgery groups for trans and nonbinary people, such as transbucket.com where they can see photographs and talk with people who have worked with a particular surgeon.
 It is important to learn what you can about a potential surgeon before finalizing your choice.
 Be sure to ask about what insurance coverage a surgeon accepts for payment, if any, as you make a decision about pursuing surgery.
 If using your insurance, call your insurance provider to ask if your plan will cover gender affirming surgery.

 The Texas State Counseling Center is located on the 5th floor of the LBJ Student Center, room 5-4.1.
 Counseling Center services include brief individual, group, and couples counseling, consultation and crisis response, and workshops about coping with stress and other mental health topics.
 They are open Monday - Friday 8 a.m. - 5 p.m.

-When searching for therapists who provide assessments for surgery referrals for transgender and nonbinary patients check transcaresite.org, psychologytoday.org, and NASW.org.
+When searching for therapists who provide assessments for surgery referrals for transgender and nonbinary patients check transcaresite.org and psychologytoday.org.
 Many health insurance carriers have lists of gender therapists if you call the member services phone number on the back of your card.